madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 ---
-title: Verifying the Leftist and Heap Properties of a Leftist Heap
+title: Verifying Leftist and Heap Properties of a Leftist Heap
 postType: Technical
-inWhich: my job search leads me to verify the titular properties of a leftist heap using Haskell's type-level features and test it by way of simulation using QuickCheck.
-This post doesn't assume experience of type-level programming.
+inWhich: my job search leads me to verify the titular properties of a leftist heap using Haskell's type-level features and to test it by way of simulation using QuickCheck.
+We also cover much of Haskell's type-level computation features from scratch.
 published: false
 ---